PERSONAL DATA PROTECTION POLICY

 RIGHTS OF DATA SUBJECTS

 Subject to the exceptions, conditions and limitations provided by the Data Protection Legislation, the College secures the unhindered exercise by the data subjects of their rights under the Data Protection Legislation.
+Faculty and Staff can find more information on Blackboard (ACG Policies → General Data Protection Regulation → Subject Access Request Policy).
 The data subjects have the following rights:

 - Right to information: This is the right of the data subject to be informed when data about him/her is being collected